Comcast Q3 2020 earnings: Peacock sign-ups surge while traditional cable subscribers fall

 Those additional Peacock sign-ups are representative of the larger trend in more households embracing streaming services, especially in the COVID-19 era.
-However, that embracement of streaming services may be a reason why “total video” (ie: cable television) customer net losses were 273,000 for the quarter.
+However, that embracement of streaming services may be a reason why “total video” (i.e., cable television) customer net losses were 273,000 for the quarter.
 Cord-cutting is continuing.

 Overall, Comcast’s Q3 was a good one, in that the company beat most analyst estimates.
 Here are the key results: